n8acl/aprsnotify/README.md

   - Position Data
   - Weather Station Data
 - Reverse Geocode with OpenStreetMaps API.
-- Get Weather Information from OpenWeatherMaps API for the location of the position packet
+- Get Weather Conditions from OpenWeatherMaps API for the location of the position packet
 - Find Maidenhead Grid Square of packet location.
-- Send Status to Social Media Networks (currently Twitter, Telegram and Mastodon)
+- Send Status to Social Media Networks (See above for supported Networks)
 - Get notification of an APRS message sent to your station (requires Telegram to work).
 If someone sends a message via APRS to one of the callsigns being tracked, the script will notify you and show you the message on Telegram.

 ---